rauletepaz/account_verifactu/README.rst

 Important New Behavoir
 ======================

-These are the most important changes for user:
+These are the most important changes for user that affect emited invoices and refunds:
-	- Cancel state for an informed and acepted invoice meens anulation for all legal effect.
+	- Cancel state for an informed and accepted invoice meens anulation for all legal effect.
 You can't change state from cancel to draft anymore, so be carefull.
-	- Open and Paid state meens invoice informed and acepted for legal effact.
+	- Open and Paid state meens invoice informed and accepted for legal effact.
 You won't be able anymore to modify an invoice.
 	- Every invoice validation will be informed to AEAT
 	- Every invoice anulation will be informed to AEAT
-	- You will have a QR when the invoice was informed an acepted by AEAT
+	- You will have a QR when the invoice was informed an accepted by AEAT

 ====
 FAQS